waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Roamers move between adjacent maps whenever the player crosses a map boundary.
 - Interception: Identify roamer's map via Pokédex.
 Stay on that map and pace in grass/water.
 - Battle Strategy: XENON (Gastly) uses Mean Look immediately to trap.
 Hypnosis to sleep.
-- Repel Trick: Lead PKMN level must be > local wild PKMN but < Roamer level (Lv40).
+- Repel Trick: Lead PKMN level must be STRICTLY HIGHER than local wild PKMN but < Roamer level (Lv40).
 XENON is Lv17.
 Raticate was Lv16.
-This works if other wild PKMN are <= 17.
-(Verify local levels).
+(Verify if wild PKMN can be Lv17).

 ## Global Tile Mechanics
 - FLOOR, TALL_GRASS, DIRT, SAND: Traversable.